vk6flab/ssbdaemon/README.md

 use any audio play command.

 The script will fail if cwdaemon is already running as a daemon in the background.
-It uses the default cwdaemon port, but you can update the parameters on the last line of the script.
+It uses the default cwdaemon port.
+The default arguments sent to cwdaemon are: `--cwdevice=null --nofork -i --system=n`

+If you supply any parameters, you must also supply `--nofork` and `-i`.

 In my shack the audio follows the same path as is used for WSJT-X. The radio is set to Digital VOX and sending audio will automatically set the radio to transmit.
-You should be able to use an alternative TX mode if needed, either by setting up your logger, or by enabling radio control in cwdaemon, again on the last line of the script.
+You should be able to use an alternative TX mode if needed, either by setting up your logger, or by enabling radio control in cwdaemon.

 Audio